Celestial Holography Revisited

-Consistent momentum space EAdS Witten diagrams do not contain folded singularities \cite{Bzowski:2013sza}.} It would be interesting to understand whether there is any significance behind these similarities with momentum space EAdS Witten diagrams in the radial contribution.
+Consistent momentum space EAdS Witten diagrams do not contain folded singularities \cite{Bzowski:2013sza}.} It would be interesting to understand whether there is any significance behind these similarities of the radial contribution with momentum space EAdS Witten diagrams.

 \item The overall sinusoidal factor arises from combining the contributions (appendix \ref{appendix::MINKINTHYPERBOLIC}) from the regions ${\cal A}_\pm$ and ${\cal D}_\pm$ in the hyperbolic slicing of $\mathbb{M}^{d+2}$, which each differ by a phase.
 This is reminiscent of a similar result for contact diagram contributions to boundary correlation functions in dS space, which are related to their corresponding EAdS contact Witten diagrams by multiplying the latter by a sinusoidal factor depending on $\Delta_i$, $n$ and $d$.
 In that case the sinusoidal factor arose from combining the contributions to the dS contact diagram from each branch of the in-in contour \cite{Sleight:2019mgd,Sleight:2019hfp,Sleight:2020obc,Sleight:2021plv}, which have an equal and opposite phase.
 In the present case the regions ${\cal A}_\pm$ and ${\cal D}_\pm$ are the analogues are the $\pm$ branches of the in-in contour.
 The factor \eqref{sinefactor} suggests that the celestial contact diagrams are vanishing for certain values of $\Delta_i$, $n$ and $d$.